AdobeDocs/commerce-admin.en/help/stores-purchase/cart-configuration.md

 1. Set **Display Mini Cart** to one of the following:

-   Yes|Displays the mini cart on store pages.
+   - `Yes` - Displays the mini cart on store pages.
 The appearance of the sidebar depends upon the theme.
-   No|Disables the display of the mini cart on store pages.
+   - `No` - Disables the display of the mini cart on store pages.

 1. If the display is enabled, update the other options to configure the display: